 3. Upload files

 Once you've created folders, it’s time to upload files.
-Simply drag and drop files from your computer into the desired folder in Mediaflow.
-More upload options are available under the Upload button in the file view.
+Just drag and drop files from your computer into the folder you want in Mediaflow.
+More upload options are available under the Add button in the file view.

-Mediaflow will process the files and generate thumbnails within seconds for easy previews.
-Mediaflow supports previews for over 100 file formats, including PDFs, PowerPoint, Word documents, and audio/video playback.
+Mediaflow processes the files and quickly generates thumbnails for easy previews.
+It supports over 100 file formats, including PDFs, PowerPoint, Word documents, and audio/video files.

 Learn more about managing and working with files in the Media bank